Michi-F/kicad/README.md

 # kicad
-custom kicad libraries and footprints
+custom KiCad libraries and footprints

+# License
+see LICENSE file